Lakehead-Georgian-Electronics-Club/Fuzz-Face-Guitar-Pedal/Additional Materials/README.md

 This could be were and theoretical stuff related to the project can be posted.
-(i.e. calculations, explanations, textbook snippets)
+(i.e. calculations, explanations, textbook snippets, webpages. ets..)
-- Webpages or other resources.
 - Basically anything that would help understand the functionality of the project.